Dimitrios Kyteas

-Dimitrios Kyteas (Greek: Δημήτριος Κυτέας, born 21 November 1954) is a retired Physical Education Professor and active Federal Coach.
+Dimitrios Kyteas (Δημήτριος Κυτέας, born 21 November 1954) is a retired Physical Education Professor and active Federal Coach.
 For many years he was Greece National and Balkan Champion in Pole Vault.
 He participated in European Championships, International Meetings and in Montreal Olympic Games as athlete and in London and Rio de Janeiro as coach.

-He studied in the National and Kapodistrian University of Athens and became Physical Education Professor, specialized in jumps.
-For many years till now is a Federal Coach of the Greece National Team in Pole Vault with productive work on athletes of all ages.
+He attended the National and Kapodistrian University of Athens and became a Physical Education Professor.
+He is a Federal Coach of the Greek National Team in Pole Vault, working with athletes of various ages.

 He is the first Junior in the Balkans clearing 5.00 m. and his personal best is 5.32m.
 Dimitirios Kyteas became an Olympian.

 Athletic career

 Dimitrios Kyteas was an athlete in Panathinaikos Athletic Club.

 He is the first Junior in the Balkans clearing 5.00 m. and his personal best is 5.32m since 1975.
 Dimitirios Kyteas became an Olympian with his participation in Montreal Olympic Games in 1976.
 His achievements are: